 Most companies also own some nonoperating assets, which come in two forms.
 The first is a marketable securities portfolio over and above the cash needed to operate the business.
-For example, Ford Motor Company's automotive operation had about \$10.3 billion in short-term investments as of December 2005, and this was in addition to \$13.4 billion in cash.
-Second, Ford also had \$1.8 billion of investments in other businesses, which were reported on the asset side of the balance sheet as "Equity in Net Assets of Affiliated Companies."
-In total Ford had \$10.3 + \$1.8 = \$12.1 billion of nonoperating assets, compared with its \$113.8 billion of automotive assets, or 10.6% of the total.
+For example, Ford Motor Company's automotive operation held about \$9.2 billion in marketable securities at the end of December 2008, and this was in addition to \$6.4 billion in cash.
+Second, Ford also had \$1.1 billion of investments in other businesses, which were reported on the asset side of the balance sheet as "Equity in Net Assets of Affiliated Companies."
+In total, Ford had \$9.2 + \$1.1 = \$10.3 billion of nonoperating assets, amounting to 14% of its \$73.8 billion of total automotive assets.
 For most companies, the percentage is much lower.
-For example, as of the end of 2005 Wal-Mart's percentage of nonoperating assets was less than 1%, which is more typical.
+For example, as of the end of January, 2009, Wal-Mart's percentage of nonoperating assets was less than 1%, which is more typical.

 We see, then, that for most companies operating assets are far more important than nonoperating assets.
-Moreover, companies can influence the values of their operating assets, but the values of nonoperating assets are largely out of their direct control.
-Therefore, value-based management, hence this chapter, focuses on operating assets.
+Moreover, companies can influence the values of their operating assets, whereas the values of nonoperating assets are largely beyond their direct control.
+Therefore, value-based management-and hence this chapter focuses on operating assets.